 - An interactive augmented reality sandbox

 - Six scale model replicas of dinosaurs including utahraptor, spinosaurus, triceratops, parasaurolophus, and stegosaurus

 Visit the museum and dinosaur park

 Museum Hours: Monday through Friday, 8 a.m. to 5 p.m. (except for holidays and university closures).
 Visitors are asked to be considerate of classes in session in the building.
 The outdoor rock garden and Dinosaur Park welcome visitors at any time.

 Location: The Museum is located on the first floor of Rood Hall.
-The Dinosaur Park is located outside adjacent to Rood and the Lee Honors College
+The outdoor Dinosaur Park is located behind Rood Hall and Lee Honors College.

 Parking: The closest parking lot is behind Sangren Hall or near the Bernhard Center.
 Please park at the meters.